chain4travel/camino-messenger-contracts/README.md

 The function below uses **`ethers.signTypedData`** to sign the cheque, which is calculating the type hashes and domain separator from the provided data according to EIP-712 specification.
-The functions above are for when you want to calculate the hashes separately.
+So, the functions above are for when you want to calculate the hashes separately.

 ```js
 async function signMessengerCheque(cheque, signer) {